What Type Of Pool Is Less Time Consuming To Maintain?

 Key Takeaway – Your type of pool surface directly affects the amount of time and effort that goes into keeping your pool clean and safe to swim in.
 A poorly maintained pool is going to cost a lot of time and money regardless of surface and there is no such thing as a maintenance free pool.

-Whether you do it yourself or hire a pool cleaning service, concrete pools require more time and money to maintain than a fibreglass pool or one with with a vinyl liner.
+Whether you do it yourself or hire a pool cleaning service, concrete pools require more time and money to maintain than a fibreglass or vinyl liner pool.
 If you would like to reduce costs and have more “in pool” time than “on pool” time, fibreglass is your best option.
 If you have the time and do not mind the extra maintenance costs, a concrete pool will bring just as much joy as fibreglass or vinyl liner.

 If you want a more forgiving pool for when you have a “I can’t believe I forgot to arrange a pool service while on holiday” moment, fibreglass or vinyl liner is your best bet.